Articles of Incorporation and Rules

 3. When a director notifies all directors and auditors of matters that should be reported to the board of directors, he/she is not required to report those matters to the board of directors

-Article 11 The Board of Directors shall establish a Standing Committee composed of the Managing Director and Executive Directors.
+Article 11 The Board of Directors shall establish a Standing Board of Directors, which shall consist of the Executive Director and the Managing Director.

 2. The Executive Committee shall assist the Chairman in the execution of daily business operations and matters decided by the Board of Directors